prebid/prebid.github.io/dev-docs/bidders/dxkulture.md

 ### Integration Note

-The KultureMedia Header Bidding adapter requires approval from the KultureMedia team.
+The DXKulture Header Bidding adapter requires approval from the DXKulture team.
 Please reach out to  <devops@kulture.media> for more information.

 ### Bid Params